The Coulomb Branch Formula for Quiver Moduli Spaces

 Finally a word about notation: throughout our discussion we shall reserve the symbols $\gamma_1,\cdots \gamma_K$ for the basis vectors of $\Gamma^+$ as introduced above.
 On the other hand the symbols $\gamma$, $\alpha_i$, $\beta_i$ etc. will be used to label more general elements of $\Gamma^+$ and occasionally also elements of the vector space $\VV$ which do not necessarily lie in $\Gamma^+$.

 \sectiono{Statement of the Coulomb branch formula} The Coulomb branch formula expresses $Q(\gamma; \zeta; y,t)$ in terms of a set of `single-centered' or `pure-Higgs' indices $\OmS(\alpha;t)$.
-Since this formula has not been proven in full generality, we shall denote it by $\QC(\gamma; \zeta; y,t)$ with the understanding that $\QC$ is conjecturally equal to $Q$.\footnote{The functions $\QC$ and $\gref$ were denoted by $Q_{\rm Coulomb}$ and $g_{\rm Coulomb}$ in \cite{1302.5498}.} The formula will only be valid away from the walls of marginal stability, \i.e.\ for choices of FI parameters $\zeta$ for which \be \sum_{i=1}^K n_i \zeta_i \ne 0 \quad \hbox{for} \quad 0\le n_i \le N_i \ee except when $n_i=q\, N_i\, \forall \, i$ for some rational number $q$.
+Since this formula has not been proven in full generality, we shall denote it by $\QC(\gamma; \zeta; y,t)$ with the understanding that $\QC$ is conjecturally equal to $Q$.\footnote{The functions $\QC$ and $\gref$ were denoted by $Q_{\rm Coulomb}$ and $g_{\rm Coulomb}$ in \cite{1302.5498}.} The formula will only be valid away from the walls of marginal stability, \i.e.\ for choices of FI parameters $\zeta$ for which \be \sum_{i=1}^K n_i \zeta_i \ne 0 \quad \hbox{for} \quad 0\le n_i \le N_i \ee except when $n_i$ is proportional to $N_i$.
 On a wall of marginal stability the moduli space $\cM$ and hence the associated Dolbeault polynomial are ill-defined.